 Single Dental Implant

 A single dental implant works by replacing the tooth root and supporting a dental crown, which will serve as your new tooth.
-At the location of lost tooth, one implant will be placed in the jaw bone during a surgical procedure.
-A temporary crown may be placed depending on where it is located.
-The implant will be left alone for three to six months where it will fuse with the surrounding bone during a process called osseointegration.
+At the location of the lost tooth, we place one implant in the jaw bone during a surgical procedure.
+We may place a temporary crown depending on where it is located.
+We leave the implant to heal for three to six months, as it fuses with the surrounding bone during osseointegration.

-Once the implant is fully fused, an abutment will be attached to the implant.
+Once the implant is fully fused, we attach an abutment to the implant.
 This small metal piece secures the connection between the implant and the crown.
 The last step is to attach a dental crown.
-It will be fabricated to blend in naturally with the rest of your remaining teeth in terms of fit and color.
+It blends in naturally with the rest of your remaining teeth in terms of fit and color.

 Why Choose a Single Dental Implant

 A dental implant provides the most natural replacement for a missing tooth.
-If it is properly cared for and you remain in good overall health, it can last forever.
+It can last forever if you care for it properly and you remain in good overall health.
 The greatest benefit to choosing a dental implant is avoiding bone loss in the jaw.
 The implant will act as a tooth root and provide enough stimulation for the jaw bone to remain healthy and viable.

 The Importance of Replacing Even One Missing Tooth

-You may think a single missing tooth is no big deal especially if it is hard to see when you smile.
-However, teeth are designed to work together and support each other.
-If one is missing, the whole row will not work properly over time.
+You may think a single missing tooth is no big deal, especially if it is hard to see when you smile.
+However, teeth should work together and support each other.
+The whole row will not work properly over time if one is missing.
 This is because the remaining teeth will begin to shift towards the open space.
-Your bite will be affected, possibly resulting in a painful TMJ disorder, and you may have difficulty chewing food.
-Just one missing tooth can even increase your chances of developing gum disease, halitosis, and tooth decay.
-For these reasons, Dr. Stevens recommends replacing your tooth as soon as possible with an implant supported crown.

 Request an Implant Consultation with Dr. Stevens

-Schedule your one-one-one consultation today with Dr. Stevens at Beautiful Smiles to learn how single dental implants are the best solution to replace a missing tooth.
-We are currently accepting new dental implant patients at our Greenwood, IN dentist office.
+Schedule your one-on-one consultation today with Dr. Stevens at Beautiful Smiles to learn how single dental implants are the best solution to replace a missing tooth.
+We accept new dental implant patients at our Greenwood, IN dentist office.